scttfrdmn/cargoship/README.md

 * Multiple suitcases will be created in parallel, so this may speed up the total time needed to generate them.

+### Inventory Metadata

+Arbitrary metadata can be included in the inventory file as well.
+This allows for data owners to add some special text describing the data.
+By default, anything in one of the top level directories that matches the glob `suitcase-meta*` will be included in the metadata.
+You can change this glob with `--internal-metadata-glob "new-glob*"`.
+You can also include metadata outside of the target directories with `--external-metadata-file /tmp/some-file.txt`.
+This argument can be used multiple times.

 ### Example

 ```bash